yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apigw_containers/container_intro.md

 In the classic, non-containerized deployment, the topology is managed internally through an Admin Node Manager communicating with Node Managers in API Gateway nodes.

 However, in a container deployment the topology is externally managed.
-Instead of the Admin Node Manager, a cluster manager, such as Docker Swarm or Kubernetes, manages the topology and communicates directly with each API Gateway.
+Instead of the Admin Node Manager, a cluster manager, such as Openshift or Kubernetes, manages the topology and communicates directly with each API Gateway.
 The API Gateway Docker images do not include a Node Manager.

 The following diagram shows an example of the topology in container deployment: